 Today we journey up the North Island to the ultimate adventure lodge - River Valley, situated amongst towering cliffs and bush-clad hills.
 River Valley Lodge offers grade five rafting on the Rangitikei River, scenic horse riding and an amazing dinner with homegrown produce.
 Spend the evening enjoying the delicious roast dinner and relaxing by the open fire.

-After breakfast at River Valley Lodge, we head north towards the Tongariro National Park for a picnic lunch and a two-hour walk through native bush and waterfalls.
-This afternoon we travel around the “great lake” towards the adventure capital of the North: Taupo.
+After breakfast at River Valley Lodge, we head north towards the Tongariro National Park for a picnic lunch and a walk through native bush and waterfalls.
+Included today is a trip on the amazing Skywaka on Mount Ruapehu.
+This afternoon we travel around the “great lake” towards the Adventure capital of the North: Taupo.
 The lake itself (actually an extinct volcano crater) is a sight to behold from the shoreline, but the more adventurous might want to take the opportunity to experience optional activities such as sail across the lake on a yacht to the Māori rock carvings, or even get a birds-eye view by skydiving above it.

 This morning there is time in Taupo for morning activities such as Bungy, Jet boating and exploring the thermal features of great Lake Taupo.
 We pay a visit to Huka Falls, a jaw-dropping waterfall on the Waikato River before travelling north on the thermal explorer highway to Rotorua.
 Your Driver Guide will take you on a tour to see the sights of this unique city, New Zealand’s geothermal capital and the heartland of Maori Culture.
 It’s a mystical land of bubbling mud pools, rocketing geysers and natural hot springs.
 This evening, experience the Tamaki Maori Village where you will be immersed in the traditions and cultural values of the Māori people.
 Participate in a pōwhiri (welcoming ceremony), learn about the history of the marae (village) and the Rotorua-area from a local Māori guide before feasting on some top kai (food) from the hāngi pit.
 Afterwards, gather around a blazing bonfire where you will enjoy Māori myths and legends before relaxing in a private forest spa pool and retiring for the night in a traditional carved whare moi (sleeping house).